Nuit Blanche 2026 in Paris: a plunge into the multiverses on the forecourt of Gare du Nord

 La Gare du Nord, one of Paris's major rail hubs, handles a steady stream of travelers every day.
 Yet this Saturday, June 6, 2026, for an XXL all-night edition, its forecourt—normally just a passageway—is about to take center stage.
 And yes, Nuit Blanche is back!

-Visuel Paris Tour Eiffel nuitVisuel Paris Tour Eiffel nuitVisuel Paris Tour Eiffel nuitVisuel Paris Tour Eiffel nuit Nuit Blanche 2026: A complete guide to the evening in Paris, arrondissement by arrondissement
+Visuel Paris Tour Eiffel pont nuitVisuel Paris Tour Eiffel pont nuitVisuel Paris Tour Eiffel pont nuitVisuel Paris Tour Eiffel pont nuit Nuit Blanche 2026 in Paris: the full lineup by arrondissement for this Saturday

 Every year this event reshapes the capital and invites us to see Paris in a new light, bringing art out of its usual spaces.
 Installations, performances, light-based works, sound pieces, and immersive experiences spill into public space, historic buildings, gardens, and everyday places.
 The 2026 edition will take place on Saturday, June 6, 2026, across Paris and its metropolis, with a program built around a wide variety of forms in contemporary creation.